jincyaa/SmartHomeSimulator/README.md

 - The simulation service runs as a singleton background service
 - All state updates are thread-safe using locks
 - Events are automatically trimmed to prevent memory issues
+- SignalR hub broadcasts updates to all connected clients in real-time

 ### Frontend Development
 - Modern React hooks (useState, useEffect)
 - Responsive CSS Grid layout
-- Real-time updates every second
+- Real-time updates via SignalR connection
+- Automatic reconnection handling
 - Error handling and loading states

 ## Troubleshooting